 Updates to this post

-- Bill de Blasio is now running as candidate #24.
-When putting his name in alphabetical order, do I go by D or B?
-I think it’s D. (16 May)
+- May 16: Bill de Blasio is now running as candidate #24.
+(When putting his name in alphabetical order, do I go by D or B?
+I think it’s D.)

-DISCLOSURE: I’ve given small one-time donations ($1-10) to candidates Gabbard, Gravel, Williamson, and Yang.
-I’d like to see them featured in the debates.
+DISCLOSURE: I gave small one-time donations ($1-10) to candidates Gabbard, Gravel, Williamson, and Yang, wanting to see more of them in the debates.